asifmahmuddev/ctms/README.md

 # CTMS — Cargo Transportation Management System

 A freight booking and tracking platform.
-Customers price and place cargo orders across air, sea, road and rail, then follow the route and the status of each one.
+Customers price and place cargo orders, follow the route and status of each one, settle it and take away an invoice.

 | Component | Version |
 | --- | --- |